Advanced 3d applications like Autodesk Maya and 3Ds Max are notorious for being power-hungry little monsters.

 The sad truth about battery backup on laptops is – no matter which laptop we are referring to, it won’t last long under heavy load.

 Even doing basic tasks in Maya consumes enough resources that the battery starts draining fast.
-Realistically you can expect not more than 3 to 4 hours of Maya usage on a good laptop.
+Realistically you can expect not more than 4 to 5 hours of Maya usage on a good laptop.

 How important is a good cooling system?

 No matter how fast your processor is and how many cores it has, when it gets hot – the clock speed plummets.
-A good cooling system is essential to maintain a cooler temperate and maintaining a good clock speed without thermal throttling.
+A good cooling system is essential to maintain a cooler temperate and maintaining a higher clock speed without thermal throttling.

 That is why gaming laptops have an overall larger footprint with huge air intakes and exhausts.